Ayurvedic Diet: The Complete Guide to Eating for Your Constitution

 The Five Pillars of Ayurvedic Eating

-Ayurvedic nutrition rests on five foundational principles that together create a complete approach to food as medicine.
+Ayurvedic nutrition rests on five foundational principles that together make a complete approach to food as medicine.

 1. Eat for Your Dosha

-Your Ayurvedic constitution (Prakriti) determines which foods nourish you and which ones create imbalance.
-The core principle is simple: like increases like, and opposites balance.
+Your Ayurvedic constitution (Prakriti) decides which foods nourish you and which throw you off.
+The core principle is simple.
+Like increases like.
+Opposites balance.

 2. Include All Six Tastes

-Ayurveda recognises six tastes (Shad Rasa) — each with specific effects on the body and mind.
-A complete meal should ideally include all six, though the proportions differ by dosha.
+Ayurveda recognises six tastes (Shad Rasa).
+Each has specific effects on body and mind.
+A complete meal should ideally have all six.
+The proportions shift by dosha.

 | Taste | Sanskrit | Elements | Key Effects | Found In |